beyond-the-cloud-dev/soql-lib/README.md

 ### Easy to debug

+`Query Debugger` allows to see SOQL and result on production without changes in code.

 ### External objects mocking

 External objects cannot be insert during the test.
 Selectors provide easy way to mock the data.

 ### One place to manage all SOQLs

+### Modify SOQL on fly

+Pass `QB` instance between different classes and methods.

 ## TODO

 - [ ] SOQL Query Performance sugestion
 - [x] QB_TestMock
-- [ ] Custom Metadata for debugging on production
+- [x] Custom Metadata for debugging on production
 - [ ] Skip condition when null (?)
 - [x] Enforce CRUD
 - [x] Relationship name as a String, fields as sObjectFields